MO-RISE/cluon-nmea0183/README.md

 Copyright 2021 RISE Research Institute of Sweden - Maritime Operations.
 Licensed under the Apache License Version 2.0.
 For details, please contact Fredrik Olsson (fredrik.x.olsson(at)ri.se).

 A [libcluon](https://github.com/chrberger/libcluon)-based microservice for eavesdropping on a NMEA0183 stream over either UDP or TCP.
-This software does not perform any parsing of the NMEA sentences, merely assembles any fragmented messages into full sentences.
-It can be run in two modes:
+This software does not perform any parsing or validation of the NMEA0183 sentences, merely acts as a one-way bridge to a libcluon group.
-* `gather`, connect to a stream of incoming NMEA0183 sentences and either:
-  * publish to an OD4 session, or
-  * log directly to disk (`--standalone`)
-* `log`, listen to an OD4 session for raw NMEA0183 messages from other `gatherers`  and dump these to an aggregated log file on disk

 ## How do I get it?
 Each release of `cluon-nmea0183` is published as a docker image [here](https://github.com/orgs/MO-RISE/packages/container/package/cluon-nmea0183) and is publicly available.